ekpsajdl/PsajdlSports/content/about/_index.md

 type : "about"
 ---

 Hello!
-I am Erin Psajdl and I am currently finishing up a Master's Program in Sports Data Analytics at the University of Oklahoma - where I also completed a Bachelor's of Business Administration in Sports Management with a minor in Finance.
+I am Erin Psajdl & I am currently finishing up a Master's Program in Sports Data Analytics at the University of Oklahoma - where I also completed a Bachelor's of Business Administration in Sports Management with a minor in Finance.
 In addition to writing a thesis on Fourth Down Strategy in the NFL, I also serve as a Data Analytics Graduate Assistant for the Women's Basketball Team here at OU.

 Professionally, I have a wide range of sports industry experience, from the University of Oklahoma Athletic Department to the Oklahoma City Thunder to the National Football League.
 Despite my broad background, I have always had a true passion for football.
 Specifically, my areas of interest include player evaluation, in-game strategy, and injury trends.